Public-private partnership already responsible for hundreds of job placements with hundreds more expected in the coming months

 Hudson Yards today announced details about the creation of the Hudson Yards Hiring Network, an innovative public-private collaboration designed to identify and recruit talent from New York’s most in-need populations.
-The initiative has already placed hundreds of New Yorkers in new jobs and expects hundreds of more jobs to be filled over the next few months.
-Companies and buildings in Related Cos. and Oxford Properties Group’s 28-acre development will bring more than 55,000 jobs to the west side neighborhood, and developers, along with their public partners will continue to recruit applicants from The New York City Housing Authority, as well as veterans, formerly incarcerated and homeless individuals, and people with disabilities.
+The initiative has already placed hundreds of New Yorkers in new jobs and expects hundreds more jobs to be filled over the next few months.
+Companies and buildings in Related Cos. and Oxford Properties Group’s 28-acre development will bring more than 55,000 jobs to the West Side neighborhood, and developers, along with their public partners, will continue to recruit applicants from The New York City Housing Authority, as well as veterans, formerly incarcerated and homeless individuals and people with disabilities.

-When Hudson Yards opens later this week it will bring millions of square feet of new modern commercial, residential, and mixed-use space requiring thousands of New Yorkers to staff this significant new project and its buildings—adding to the tens-of-thousands of construction and other jobs already created at Hudson Yards.
-To accomplish this, the Hudson Yards Hiring Network partnered with four City agencies—Small Business Services/Workforce1, The New York City Housing Authority’s Resident Economic Empowerment and Sustainability, Human Resources Administration, The Mayor’s Office for People with Disabilities, along with 20 of the City’s leading workforce and human services agencies: The Bowery Mission, BronxWorks, CEO Works, Defy Ventures, Doe Fund, Fedcap, Fortune Society, Grant Associates, Green City Force, Henry Street Settlement/Lower East Side Employment Network, The HOPE Program, Hudson Guild, Opportunities for a Better Tomorrow (OBT), Osborne Association, Restoration Plaza, St. Nick’s Alliance, STRIVE International, Urban Upbound, WF1 for Veterans and WINNYC.
+When Hudson Yards opens later this week, it will bring millions of square feet of new modern commercial, residential and mixed-use space requiring thousands of New Yorkers to staff this significant new project and its buildings—adding to the tens of thousands of construction and other jobs already created at Hudson Yards.
+To accomplish this, the Hudson Yards Hiring Network partnered with four City agencies—Small Business Services/Workforce1, The New York City Housing Authority’s Resident Economic Empowerment and Sustainability, Human Resources Administration and The Mayor’s Office for People with Disabilities, along with 20 of the City’s leading workforce and human services agencies: The Bowery Mission, BronxWorks, CEO Works, Defy Ventures, Doe Fund, Fedcap, Fortune Society, Grant Associates, Green City Force, Henry Street Settlement/Lower East Side Employment Network, The HOPE Program, Hudson Guild, Opportunities for a Better Tomorrow (OBT), Osborne Association, Restoration Plaza, St. Nick’s Alliance, STRIVE International, Urban Upbound, WF1 for Veterans and WINNYC.